Ben-Hur-1959

 Other scenes of shimmering, muscular men sitting around in towels are further proof of Ben-Hur’s homoeroticism.

-These tidbits of juicy intrigue provide tingles but the main draw is the famous chariot scene which is as exciting as an action scene gets in cinema.
-The outdoor arena, packed with thousands of onlookers, provides a perfect setup for the round-and-round racetrack as dozens of horses are whipped into a dizzying frenzy, going faster and faster.
+These juicy intrigue tidbits provide tingles, but the main draw is the famous chariot scene, which is as exciting as an action scene in a movie.
+The outdoor arena, packed with thousands of onlookers, provides a perfect setup for the round-and-round racetrack, as dozens of horses are whipped into a dizzying frenzy and go faster and faster.

 The peril is prominent as numerous riders drop to their death, mangled into pieces from being stampeded by the horses.